darius/traitor/laplace-essay-on-probabilities.md

 Here is presented the question agitated[XXX] by some philosophers, touching the influence of the past on the probability of the future.
-Let's suppose that in the game of *cross* or *pillar*, *cross* has happened more often than *pillar*: by that alone, we will be brought to believe that in the makeup of the coin there is a cause constantly favoring this.
+Let us suppose that in the game of *cross* or *pillar*, *cross* has happened more often than *pillar*: by that alone, we will be brought to believe that in the makeup of the coin there is a cause constantly favoring this.
 So too, in the conduct of life, is consistent good fortune a proof of shrewdness, which the fortunate must employ preferentially.
 But if by the instability of circumstance